By Mariia Kislitsyna Updated on February 17, 2022

 If you’re reading these right now, you are either my colleague who usually proofreads all of my texts before they see the light of day or a landlord having hard times finding quality tenants.
 If you are the latter, it’s just your luck to stumble upon this article.
 Having made huge strides in the rental industry, our team is now sure that there is one thing that makes or breaks one’s career in property management.
 And as you can tell from the title, this one thing is rental property marketing.

 It won’t be breaking news if I say that the rules of marketing have changed tremendously over the last ten years.
-And these new rules apply to all industries, making no exception to rental business.
+And these new rules apply to all industries, making no exception to the rental business.
 What used to work just great in the early ‘00s (putting a sign in the yard and waiting for renters to come) won’t give you much success in 2017.
 Now, when millennials have been officially named the generation of renters, you need to market your rental properties with this fact in mind.
 Wonder what it means?
 Let’s figure it out.

 One of the fundamental principles of online marketing is to detect your target audience correctly, study behavior and online habits of these people (what websites they spend the majority of their time on, what platforms or social networks they use and for what purposes), and then make your rental properties “findable” there.

-It’s obviously not a rocket science, but as I can tell from dealing with thousands of landlords from all across the country, only a small percentage seem to be following this smart approach.
+It’s obviously not rocket science, but as I can tell from dealing with thousands of landlords from all across the country, only a small percentage seem to be following this smart approach.
 Most of the landlords keep doing kind of crappy when it comes to marketing properties online.
 That’s why learning how to market a rental property online is your chance to outsmart the majority of your competitors.
 Read this article A to Z and you won’t be on a losing side.

 The first and foremost step to take is to analyze who would your rental property be ideal for.
 In digital marketing, this process is usually referred to as detecting your buyer persona.
 In our case, it is more like detecting a ‘renter persona’ (hope marketers won’t get angry at me for paraphrasing the official term).
 The goal of creating a ‘renter persona’ is to better understand the needs and wants of your potential renters.

-Let’s say, you own a stylish loft in a downtown.
+Let’s say, you own a stylish loft in downtown.
 In this case, it might be a great choice for a young bachelor and a poor one for a family with two kids.
 If your rental property is a single-family home in a calm neighborhood, you should focus on families with kids or renters older than 30.
-If you’ve got a spacious studio in a vibrant community nearby a college or university, bet on students.
+If you’ve got a spacious studio in a vibrant community near a college or university, bet on students.

 As soon as you know what kind of people are most likely to be interested in your rental property, you get a huge competitive edge.
 When you know who your ideal ‘renter persona’ is, you can predict what websites and social networks this person is likely to use.
 As a result, you can focus on these particular channels only, saving yourself plenty of time and effort.